ResetXPDR/MSFS_AutoFPS/README.md

     - When your flight transitions from day to night time, based on your location and the local time, TLOD Max/Top will progressively reduce to half its normal value, including the progressive removal of any TLOD Base and Top Extra in use.
     - When your flight transitions from night to day time, based on your location and the local time, TLOD Max/Top will first progressively increase to its normal value then, providing you are either stopped on the ground or are in the air above Alt TLOD Base Min, will activate the seeking process if TLOD Base Min Extra is enabled and reactivate Mtns if enabled.
     - The status line will show either Day or Night when activated and Δ while transitioning between them.
-  - Alt TLOD Base - Altitude (AGL) at or below which TLOD will be at TLOD Base Min.
-(100ft - 100000ft allowable)
   - Auto OLOD
     - When enabled, four user definable parameters relating to this feature will be revealed on the UI.
     - Rather than the automation being FPS based, which would cause contention with TLOD changes at the same time, OLOD will adjust based on an altitude band with a base (1000ft minimum and less than top) and top level (2000ft minimum, 100000ft maximum and greater than base) and with OLOD values defined for each of these altitudes (10 - 1000 allowable).